synthetic-corpus/udacity-meme-gen/README.md

 >my fancy quote,author name
 >more inspiring words,smart person

-The text files can be placed anywhere in the *_data* folder to be ingested. *You must commit them to your own fork of this repo at this time.*
+Upload any number of the file above into the S3 Bucket under _textdata.
+The text files will be copied from the S3 Bucket into a local ec2 instance.

 # Deployment